-- a Students are prohibited from using, whether purposefully or accidentally, any cell phone without permission as described in Section 1. - b Students may not receive or make phone calls or text messages during the school day. - c During the school day, student cellphones must be turned off and stored in the student's locker or backpack.
-Cellphones should not be in a student's pocket.
+- a Students are prohibited from using, whether purposefully or accidentally, any cell phone without permission as described in Section 1. - b Students may not receive or make phone calls or text messages during the school day with the exception of lunch and recess. - c During the school day, student cellphones must be turned off and stored in the student's locker or backpack.
+Cellphones should not be in a student's pocket and are not permitted in the bathrooms.